Find a mentor

 All of the following mentor categories are available for researchers at any level.
 For example, “Advanced Career Mentors” are not intended solely for researchers at the advanced or mid career level but are intended for junior / aspiring researchers as well.
 We’ve split our mentors up by seniority to help junior / aspiring researchers get different perspectives from researchers who are at different stages of their career.

 Still have questions?
-Feel free to email email@example.com or reach out directly to Hannah Murphy, Jimmy Zhou, or Charles Somerville directly via the GRUX Discord channel.
+Feel free to email email@example.com or reach out directly to Xan Smith, Hannah Murphy, Jimmy Zhou, or Charles Somerville directly via the GRUX Discord server.